tonethar/IGME-102-Fall-2022/docs/exam-2-prep.md

       - *The image on this slide (a pile of teacups) is a good metaphor for a stack*
     - Slide #10 talks about **LIFO**  - "Last In, First Out"
     - Slides #9 and #13 discuss the most common actions that are performed on a Stack, which are **push**, **pop**, **peek**, **contains** and **clear**
+    - Be sure that you review the **Queues and Callbacks** PDF and understand how Queues are different from Stacks
+    - Be sure that you review the **Collection Sets Iterators** PDF and understand how Sets are different from Stacks